 - Fertilise in the spring as the new growth is developing and after frosts have passed.
 A second application may be necessary in late summer.
 Use an organic fertiliser.
 Mulch around roses to a depth of 6–8 cm.

-Roses have long been represented in Royal Botanic Gardens Melbourne.
+Roses have long been represented in Melbourne Gardens.
 The current collection, planted in the parterre style, was established in 1999.
 The collection was previously located at C Gate Lawn from the late 1970s.